CliffWhiskey/mbta/README.md

 # mbta
-his is an exercise developed during MIT xPro Professional Certificate in Coding: Full Stack Development with MERN.
+This is an exercise developed during MIT xPro Professional Certificate in Coding: Full Stack Development with MERN.

 The goal of this exercise is to fetch data from an API and use it to animate a map.